What Is Friendship? Benefits Of Emotional Support On Mental Health

 Mental health benefits

-The mental health benefits of friendship are well documented, with friendship leading to reduced anxiety, stress, and incidents of depression.
+The mental health benefits of friendship are well-documented, with a strong support network leading to reduced anxiety, stress, and incidents of depression during difficult times.
 Friendship can provide support and a network of trust, which can reduce feelings of anxiety around major life events.
-It may also provide a means of self-validation when uncertainties arise.
+It may also provide a means of self-validation when uncertainties arise, or promote personal growth.

-While friendship may be an important part of living a happy and healthy life, it can be challenging at times to build and maintain friendships.
+While friendship may be an important part of living a happy and healthy life, it can be challenging at times to build and maintain friendships over the course of a lifetime.
 Two of the major challenges that friendships can face are miscommunication and conflicts.
 In some cases, miscommunications may also cause a conflict, especially as individuals grow from adolescence into adulthood and their lives become busier and more complicated.

 Can social media improve friendship?

 Social media has changed the way that friends interact with one another.
 With social media, there can be both benefits and drawbacks for friendship.
-On the one hand, friends can now stay in touch easily over long distances.
-On the other hand, friends may rely on social media for connection, which may lead to superficial interactions.
+Friends can easily stay in touch over long distances.
+What may be negative is that friends may rely on social media for connection, leading to superficial interactions.
 The key to using social media to improve friendships may be to find balance and consistency.

 Possible negative impacts of social media on friendships

 Social media can also negatively affect some friendships.
 Communication may become less frequent as friends may simply scroll each other’s feeds.
-This can lead to friends staying connected but not growing their relationship.
 Friends may use short check-ins on social media as a substitute for in-person visits with their friends.

-Online therapy sessions can occur anywhere with an internet connection and personal device, which means that you can attend sessions from the comfort of your own home.
-With online therapy, you also are not limited to working with therapists in your local area, which gives you the flexibility to choose a therapist who fits your needs, regardless of location.
+Online therapy sessions with a platform like BetterHelp can occur anywhere with an internet connection and personal device, which means that you can attend sessions from the comfort of your own home.
+With online therapy, you are also not limited to working with therapists in your local area, which gives you the flexibility to choose a therapist who fits your needs, regardless of location.

 Online therapy may be an effective way to reduce the impact of several mental health conditions while also building communication skills that can improve friendships.
 An online therapist may provide you with tailored support and mindfulness activities that can help you communicate more effectively with your friends.